Customization APIs

 HTTP Response

-A successful response to this call includes the following elements:
+A successful response from the Populator Delete method includes the following elements:

 Batch API

-Note: Users whose level is Member do not have access to this API.
+Note: Member-level users do not have access to this API.

 The Batch API is covered in the following topics: